louisremi/omniscientjs.github.io/_tutorials/01-editing-basic-tutorial-creating-list-with-live-filtering.md

 Remember, `structure` is the immutable structure we created, and it emits event, `swap`, using immstruct, when this event is emitted, we want to re-render the entire component tree, starting with a top parent component.
 We'll call it `Search` in this example.

 Now we start implementing `Search`, which will consist of a `SearchBox` and a set of `Matches`.
-This is pretty straight forward, we are simply making HTML elements and describing our view in a declarative way using components.
+This is pretty straightforward, we are simply making HTML elements and describing our view in a declarative way using components.
 Much like doing markup, but in Javascript.

 ```jsx
 var Search = component('Search', function (cursor) {